zac7777/Entropy/Entropy/Sets/Weapons/Cowboy Guns.md

 ---

-*Single-Load:* 1 AP, load up to 1 round of ".375 FMJ" or a variant to use, this move may only be activated until there are seven rounds loaded
+*Reload:* 1 AP, load up to 1 round of ".375 FMJ" or a variant to use, this move may only be activated until there are seven rounds loaded

 ---
 *We used to do all the work!
 Now your new fangled hippy-dippy rifles load a new round for ya!
 I bet you don't even know why the heck t'was called a repeater!*